Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Sparse grid approximation of the parameter-to-solution map

-Since it is not possible to have less than 1 collocation node per dimension, the sparse grid algorithm achieves the optimal approximation rate.

-In particular, piecewise quadratic approximation ($p=3$) has optimal convergence rate and using $p>3$ does not improve the convergence rate (but may improve the constant $C_{\tau, p}$).
+\begin{remark}[Optimality of the convergence rate $\frac{1}{2}$] \revision{We expect the optimal approximation rate of any collocation-type method to be $\frac{1}{2}$ with respect to the number of collocation nodes.
+This is because the LCE is a piecewise affine approximation of the Wiener process sample paths, which are only Hölder-regular with any Hölder exponent less than $\frac{1}{2}$ and hence does not admit a better rate.
+Since the parametric LLG equation is not expected to have any smoothing effect in general and since it is not possible to have less than one collocation node per dimension, the sparse grid algorithm also achieves an approximation rate of at most $\frac{1}{2}$.
+As a consequence,} piecewise quadratic approximation ($p=3$) has optimal convergence rate and using $p>3$ does not improve the convergence rate (but may improve the constant $C_{\tau, p}$).
 For the same reason, sparse grid interpolation based on other 1D interpolations schemes (e.g. global polynomials) cannot give a better convergence rate (but may improve the constant). \end{remark}